ReagentX/imessage-exporter/imessage-exporter/README.md

         Specify a single file format to export messages into

 -c, --copy-method <compatible, efficient, disabled>
-        Specify a method to use when copying message attachments Compatible will convert HEIC files to JPEG Efficient will copy files without converting anything If omitted, the default is `disabled`
+        Specify an optional method to use when copying message attachments Compatible will convert HEIC files to JPEG Efficient will copy files without converting anything If omitted, the default is `disabled`

 -p, --db-path <path/to/source>
-        Specify a custom path for the iMessage database location For macOS, specify a path to a `chat.db` file For iOS, specify a path to the root of an unencrypted backup directory If omitted, the default directory is ~/Library/Messages/chat.db
+        Specify an optional custom path for the iMessage database location For macOS, specify a path to a `chat.db` file For iOS, specify a path to the root of an unencrypted backup directory If omitted, the default directory is /Users/chris/Library/Messages/chat.db

 -r, --attachment-root <path/to/attachments>
-        Specify an optional custom path to look for attachments in (macOS only) Only use this if attachments are stored separately from the database's default location The default location is ~/Library/Messages/Attachments
+        Specify an optional custom path to look for attachments in (macOS only) Only use this if attachments are stored separately from the database's default location The default location is /Users/chris/Library/Messages/Attachments

 -a, --platform <macOS, iOS>
         Specify the platform the database was created on If omitted, the platform type is determined automatically

 -o, --export-path <path/to/save/files>
-        Specify a custom directory for outputting exported data If omitted, the default directory is ~/imessage_export
+        Specify an optional custom directory for outputting exported data If omitted, the default directory is /Users/chris/imessage_export

 -s, --start-date <YYYY-MM-DD>
         The start date filter